 An Austin Bazaar instructional DVD is included with tips to aid you in the process of getting to know the instrument.

 For the maintenance, a polishing cloth is also packed in the box to help you keep the keys clean and shiny.

 The manual explains everything in great details, so you don’t have to worry about taking a lot of time to get to know the features.

-Overall, we summarize the features of the Casio WK-245 in the table below:
+We summarize the features of the Casio WK-245 in the table below:

 Still not convinced that you should buy the Casio WK-245?
 Are you considering other products as well?